 Red: The IP address is inactive, dead or there is no device connected to this IP address.

-Blue: The IP address is active, or some device is connected to the IP address but not responding to the requests sent by Angry IP Scanner.
+Blue: The IP address is either active or busy and not responding to the requests sent by Angry IP Scanner.
+This usually will be your own IP Address.

 Green: The IP address is active, and the device connected to it is responding to the requests made by Angry IP Scanner.
 There may also be open ports.